influxdata/docs-v2/content/enterprise_influxdb/v1.9/administration/cluster-commands.md

 ### `node-labels`

-Assign arbitrary labels to meta and data nodes in a cluster.
+Assign user-defined labels to meta and data nodes in a cluster.
-Labels are key-value pairs.
+Labels are JSON key-value pairs.

 #### Syntax